taseenb/THREE.Highres/README.md

     onStart: () => {
         // triggered when you press + or -
         // you can pause your animations here
-        // leave orbit controls (or any navigation helper you may need)
+        // keep orbit controls (or any navigation helper you may need to prepare the shot)
         // hide elements you don't want to appear in the final rendering },
     onBeforeRender: () => {